Feeling Lost in the Liquidation Channel? Read This First

-If you’ve ever felt overwhelmed by the sea of liquidation channels out there, you’re not alone.
-Many first-time buyers jump in expecting 90% off deals and easy money, only to end up confused, burned, or stuck with junk inventory.
-You might be asking: With so many brokers, platforms, and noisy advice out there, how do I find the right sourcing strategy for my business?
+If you've ever felt lost in the world of liquidation channels, you're not alone.
+Many first-time buyers dive in thinking it's easy money with 90% off deals, only to find themselves confused, burnt or left with junk inventory.
+You might be thinking: With so many brokers, platforms and distractions, how do I find the right sourcing strategy for my business?
+Take a deep breath - we will help you navigate the madness.

 The liquidation channel refers to the path that returned, overstocked, or excess merchandise takes from retailers or brands to resellers.
 This channel includes multiple players — retailers, liquidators, brokers, marketplaces, and resellers like you.